csikasote/BembaSpeech/README.md

 * [dev](BembaSpeech/dev)   - development set, of approximately 2.5 hours of speech
 * [test](BembaSpeech/test)  - testing set, of approximately 2 hours of speech

-These subsets are disjointed, i.e. the audio of each speaker is assigned to exactly one subset.
+These subsets are disjoint, i.e. the audio of each speaker is assigned to exactly one subset.
 The allocation of each speaker contribution is as follows:

     _____________________________________________________________________________________________________
     | NAME  |	DURATION	| 		SPEAKER ID		|   GENDER PROPORTIONALITY  |